-Plan Bay Area Investments - Committed and Discretionary Funds
+Plan Bay Area Investments- Committed and Discretionary Funds

-Revenues for Plan Bay Area are either committed to Figure 2 Plan Bay Area Revenue existing purposes or considered discretionary and available for new projects and programs.
+Revenues for Plan Bay Area are either committed to existing purposes or considered discretionary and available for new projects and programs.
 Committed funds may be designated by law for a specific purpose or are reserved by action of a governing board (such as MTC, a transit agency, a congestion management agency, etc.).
 Discretionary revenues are those that are available for assignment to projects or programs through the plan.
 In spring 2011, MTC determined that if any transportation project/program met one of the following criteria, the project would be considered "Committed" for Plan Bay Area (consistent with Senate Bill 375):

-• Project is under construction with a full funding plan, or a regional program that is currently under contract. • Project is funded with dollars designated by statute for a specific purpose, or dollars are locally generated and locally administered.
+- Project is under construction with a full funding plan, or a regional program that is currently under contract. - Project is funded with dollars designated by statute for a specific purpose, or dollars are locally generated and locally administered.

 Additional funding was deemed committed to transit operating and maintenance in Spring 2012.
-Based on these conditions, \$57 billion of the \$289 billion in total revenue forecasted for Plan Bay Area is available for discretionary investments.
+Based on these conditions, \$60 billion of the \$292 billion in total revenue forecasted for Plan Bay Area is available for discretionary investments.

-As summarized in Table 1, the investment strategy totals \$289 billion in committed and discretionary funds.
+As summarized in Table 17, the investment strategy totals \$292 billion in committed and discretionary funds.
 This combined investment strategy focuses 87 percent of the funding over the life of the plan on taking care of our existing transportation system.
+(See Figure 12.)
 The remaining 13 percent funds key transit and road expansion projects.
 Bicycle and pedestrian projects and programs are included with road maintenance and expansion due to the region's policies to ensure roads are built or modified to be accessible for all users, so-called "complete streets."

-Table 1 Draft Plan Investments by Function
+TABLE 17: Plan Bay Area Investments by Function (in billions of YOE \$)

-Function Committed, YOE\$ billions Discretionary, YOE\$ billions Total, YOE\$ billions Transit: Maintain Existing System \$139 \$20 \$159 Road and Bridge: Maintain Existing System \$69 \$25 \$94 Transit: Expansion \$13 \$8 \$21 Road and Bridge: Expansion \$11 \$4 \$15 Total \$232 \$57 \$289 mitted."
-Examples of committed funds include existing sales tax measure revenues, which have been assigned through a voter approved expenditure plan, and Surface Transportation Improvement Program (STIP) funds that have already been designated for specific projects by the California Transportation Commission.
-Figure 3 provides a breakdown by functional category of how committed funds will be expended over the course of the plan.
+Function Committed Discretionary Total

+Transit: Maintain Existing System \$139 \$20 \$159

+Road and Bridge: Maintain Existing System \$69 \$25 \$94

+Transit: Expansion \$13 \$8 \$21

+Road and Bridge: Expansion \$11 \$4 \$15

+Cap and Trade Reserve \$0 \$3 \$3

+Total \$232 \$60 \$292